ClearPlume/jimmer-dto/README.md

 ## Support Information

-The plugin supports both the community and ultimate editions of IDEA, from version 2020.3.4 to the latest.
+The plugin supports both the community and ultimate editions of IDEA, from version 2022.3 to the latest.

-## Installation Method
+## Installation

 You can directly search for "JimmerDTO" in the IDEA plugin market.